symfony-cmf/routing-docs/doc/quick_tour/the_model.rst

 .. seealso::

-    See ":doc:`../bundles/phpcr_odm/introduction`" if you want to know more about using PHPCR in a Symfony application.
+    See `Doctrine PHPCR-ODM`_ if you want to know more about using PHPCR in a Symfony application.

 Final Thoughts
 --------------

 PHPCR is a powerful way to store your pages in a CMS.
-But, if you're not comfortable with it, you can always
-:doc:`switch to another storage layer <../cookbook/database/choosing_storage_layer>`.
+But, if you're not comfortable with it, you can always switch to another storage layer.

 When looking back at these 20 minutes, you should have learned how to work with a new storage layer and you have added 2 new pages.
 Do you see how easy